|

 them to reason that Doyle could not have hanged

-himself, nor have been hanged, and his death must have
+himself, nor have been hanged, and his death must

-occurred elsewhere.
-Moriarty deduces poisoning, but
+have occurred elsewhere.
+Moriarty deduces poisoning,

-Dodgson is concerned about Doyle's missing violin, a
+but Dodgson is concerned about Doyle's missing

-inside the missing violin.
-He uses his influence to
+of Moriarty's code inside the missing violin.
+He

-have Moriarty dismissed from his university post.
+his university post.

-Together, Dodgson and Watson deduce the text that
+Together, Dodgson and Watson deduce the text

-is the key to deciphering Moriarty's code.
+that is the key to deciphering Moriarty's code.

 |